smklancher/ExistExportToSQL/README.md

 ### Last occurrence and recent use of each tag

-For each tag, this show the last date it was used, and the number of times it has been used in the past 60 days.
+For each tag, this shows the last date it was used, and the number of times it has been used in the past 60 days.

 ``` SQL
 SELECT lt.name, lt.LastOccurrence, p60.TagCount AS Past60DayTagUse